Sales taxes in the United States: Ohio

 Ohio has a 5.75% state sales tax.
 Counties may levy a permissive sales tax of 0.25% up to 1.5% and transit authorities, mass transit districts usually centered on one primary county, may levy a sales tax of 0.25% up to 1.5%.
 Cuyahoga County has the highest statewide sales tax rate (8%).
 Tax increments may not be less than 0.25%, and the total tax rate, including the state rate, may not exceed 8.75%.
 County permissive taxes may be levied by emergency resolution of the county boards of commissioners.
-Transit authority taxes must and county permissive taxes may be levied by a vote of the electors of the district or county.
+Transit authority taxes must be levied by a vote of the electors of the district or county, and a vote of the electors of the district or county may levy county permissive taxes.

 Shipping and handling charges are also taxable.
 Ohio law requires virtually every type of business to obtain an Ohio Sales Tax Certificate Number.
-If someone sells goods on eBay or the internet and ships them to someone in the state they reside, then they must collect sales tax from the buyer and pay the collected tax to the state on a monthly or quarterly basis.
+If someone sells goods on eBay or the internet and ships them to a buyer in the buyer's state of residence, they must collect sales tax from the buyer and remit the tax to the state monthly or quarterly.
 If someone sells less than $4 million in annual sales, they do not have to collect or pay sales tax on out-of-state sales.

 Ohio Sales Tax Resale Certificate Example: If living in Ohio and selling or shipping something to someone else in Ohio, then one must collect and pay sales tax to the State of Ohio.
 But if selling the same item to someone outside the State of Ohio, one need not charge sales tax, but must report the exempt tax sale to the State of Ohio.
-Ohio also has a gross receipts tax called the Commercial Activity Tax (CAT) that is applicable only to businesses but shares some similarities to a sales tax.
+Ohio also has a gross receipts tax, called the Commercial Activity Tax (CAT), that applies only to businesses and shares some similarities with a sales tax.

-"Food for human consumption off the premises where sold" is exempt from sales tax, with the exception of sodas and alcoholic beverages which are taxed at the full rate.
+"Food for human consumption off the premises where sold" is exempt from sales tax, except for sodas and alcoholic beverages, which are taxed at the full rate.

 Oklahoma

 Oklahoma has a 4.5% sales tax rate.
-Counties and cities each have an additional sales tax which varies, but is generally up to 2% for counties and 2-5% for cities resulting in a total sales tax rate of 7.5% to 8.5%.
+Counties and cities each have an additional sales tax that varies but is generally up to 2% for counties and 2-5% for cities, resulting in a total sales tax rate of 7.5% to 8.5%.

 Oregon

 Oregon has no statewide sales tax, although local municipalities may impose sales taxes, such as the 5% prepared food tax in Ashland.

 Oregon does collect some business and excise taxes that may be passed along to (or must be collected from) consumers in some form or another.
-These include a 1% state lodging tax, various tobacco taxes, telecommunications taxes, and ″privilege tax″ (excise tax) on beer, wine, spirits and new vehicles.
+These include a 1% state lodging tax, various tobacco taxes, telecommunications taxes, and "privilege tax" (excise tax) on beer, wine, spirits, and new vehicles.
 Many localities also collect additional lodging taxes.